 The basic element of Qbiss One is the modular prefabricated wall element, which is made by an automated and robotic production line.

-For instance, where there is no need for insulation Qbiss One is available also as a rainscreen (Qbiss One S).
+For instance, where there is no need for insulation Qbiss One is available also as Qbiss Screen.

 Corner elements make the Qbiss One architectural wall system excel, adding aesthetic value, enabling unique solutions, and complete adaptability to individual buildings.
 There is a choice between sharp-edge and rounded corner elements.